 There are some useful variations to the default chart types that require a little more knowledge to create.
 Knowing the type of default settings to modify, makes all the difference.
 In this section, you’ll review six of the most commonly used non-standard chart types.

-The bar-in-bar chart as you see in figure 7.32 whole new way of comparing values.
+The bar-in-bar chart as you see in figure 7.32 a whole new way of comparing values.

 Figure 7.32: Bar-in-bar chart

-In this example, color and size denote actual and budgeted sales.
+In this example, colour and size denote actual and budgeted sales.
 The height of each bar expresses the values of each measure for a particular region.
-The key to building this chart is to understand how to use color and size while altering tableau’s default bar-stacking behavior.
+The key to building this chart is to understand how to use colour and size while altering tableau’s default bar-stacking behaviour.
 To build this example, using the coffee chain sample data set, follow these steps:

-Use box plots, also known as a box-and-whisker plots, to show the distribution of values along an axis.
+Use box plots, also known as a box-and-whisker plot, to show the distribution of values along an axis.